-DOE/FE's public interest analysis must look beyond Barca's cabined, unsupported argument to consider net employment impacts.
-Available evidence, including the NERA study DOE commissioned, indicates that the exports Barca proposes will decrease wages and make most US families worse off.
-As we have explained in comments on the NERA study, the project will likely cause net economic harm even if environmental impacts are excluded from consideration (although they must not be).
-Domestic gas price increases that will result from exports will have far-reaching effects on the U.S. economy.
-Employment and wages in energy-intensive industries such as manufacturing will decline because of increased gas prices.
-Although the NERA Study was not designed to capture this effect, NERA provides some indication of it, by assessing aggregate wage income in each scenario, and this wage assessment can be translated into losses of job equivalents (as NERA has done using the same model elsewhere).
-Every NERA scenario predicts declines in wage income.
-Thus, NERA strongly implies that exports will cause these industries to suffer job losses in the tens to hundreds of thousands.
-255 This is true even if Barca's exports are considered in isolation.
-The proposed 1.6 bcf/d in LNG exports, with the gas required to run liquefaction equipment, will likely represent 642.4 bcf/y of new demand.
+Perhaps the most immediate and dramatic economic effect of exports will be job losses in energy intensive industries, such as manufacturing.
+Although the NERA Study was not designed to capture this effect, NERA predicts declines in wage income for each of its export scenarios, and changes in wage growth can be translated into losses of job equivalents (as NERA has done using the same model elsewhere).
+According to NERA, exports will cause these industries to suffer job losses in the tens to hundreds of thousands.
+This is true even if Delfin's exports are considered in isolation.
+The proposed 1.8 bcf/d project, with the gas required to run liquefaction equipment, will represent 455.65 bcf/y of new demand.
 Many of NERA's scenarios considered export-created demand of only 370 bcf/y by 2015.
-256 NERA predicts that even this minimal level of export would cause a net decrease in wage income equivalent to between 15,000 and 31,000 jobs by that time.
-257 Notably, NERA's forecast concerns changes in net wage income, and therefore attempts to include the offsetting effects of job creation in gas production, terminal construction, and other industries.
-For reasons we detail in our comments on the NERA Study, the actual consequences are likely to be even worse.
-Moreover, as we explain in part III.B above, DOE/FE cannot consider Barca's proposal in isolation.
-Research on the effects of LNG export in Australia, which has already accumulated
+NERA predicts that even this minimal level of export would cause a net decrease in wage income equivalent to between 15,000 and

+260 NERA Study, supra n.3, at 38.